-It’s no secret that running is good for your mind, body and soul, and while the health benefits have been proven time and time again it’s not the easiest task to make a routine habit.
-Running is one of the most straightforward ways to get the important benefits of exercise and literally anyone can do it practically anywhere or at anytime.
-Getting the right gear can change any activity especially one you are just starting.
-As tempting as it might be to grab the old sneakers, we beg you, don’t do it!
-Your old sneakers or trainers are likely ill-fitting or worn out which will only lead to injury and annoyance.
+It’s no secret that running is good for the mind, body and soul, and while the health benefits have been proven time and time again it’s not always the easiest task to make a routine habit.
+Running is one of the most straightforward ways to get the important benefits of exercise and literally anyone can do it anywhere, anytime.
+Getting the right gear can significantly change any activity, especially one you've just started.
+As tempting as it may be to grab the old sneakers, we beg you, don’t do it!
+Your old sneakers or trainers are likely ill-fitting or worn out which will only lead to injury and annoyance, often leading to a disinterest in the activity itself.
 Investing in a shoe that features cooling and comfortable support will make all the difference.

-At Gear.com we believe that gear is just the facilitator and you are the experience maker, so grab your buds, take an avalanche class and get out there because days are meant for exploring not scrolling.
+At Gear.com we believe that gear is just the facilitator and you are the experience maker, so grab your buds, and get out there because days are meant for exploring, not scrolling.

 Benefits of zero drop shoes

-Zero drop shoes can make it easier to run with more efficient form due to the lack of slope from heel to forefoot.
+Zero drop shoes can make it easier to run efficiently due to the lack of slope from heel to forefoot.
 The removal of this slope allows for your foot to sit at the same elevation as your heel, achieving a more natural running technique.
-However, the transition from traditional running shoes to zero-drop will require your muscles and tendons, specifically those of your achilles and calf, to compensate and this won’t happen overnight go slow and listen to when your body says it needs a break.
+However, the transition from traditional running shoes to zero-drop will require your muscles and tendons, specifically those of your achilles and calf, to compensate.
+The transition won’t happen overnight, so go slow and listen to when your body says it needs a break.

 Trail running specific shoes

-If running on pavement or indoors has you cringing at the idea of even attempting running, then trail running is something to look into.
+If you cringe at the idea of pavement or indoor running, trail running could be a great alternative.
 Trail running has all the benefits of hiking but with the added tempo of running, and the ups and downs of the trails can make running more enjoyable as you adjust your speed to meet varying terrain.
-Trail running shoes differ from traditional shoes in their traction, durability, and grip to handle dirt, loose rocks, and slick trails you wouldn’t encounter on a neighborhood run.
+Trail running shoes differ from traditional shoes in their traction, durability, and grip so as to handle dirt, loose rocks, and slick trails you wouldn’t encounter on an ordinary neighborhood run.
 If you’ve got trail access and would rather run on dirt than pavement, check out trail runners over performance trainers.